bluerobotics/bluePLM/api/README.md

 ### Where to Find Your Supabase Credentials

 1. Go to your [Supabase Dashboard](https://supabase.com/dashboard)
-2. Select your BluePDM project
+2. Select your BluePLM project
 3. Go to **Settings → API**
 4. Copy:
    - **Project URL** → `SUPABASE_URL`